TestAccountOnMe/blog/README.md

 Go to Code > Download Zip to use.
+Then once the zip is downloaded, extract it and run main.py
 <br>
+The zip size is 40.0 MB
 <br>
 Description
 <br>